Jimmi1e/ClassifyEverything-LumoSort/readme.md

 # 🌟 LumoSort — A Smart Image Classifier with CLIP + PyQt6
+## 🎬 Background

+I'm an amateur photographer and a Master's student in Electrical & Computer Engineering at **Concordia University**.
+In my daily photography, I rarely sort my photos into categories, which led to thousands of disorganized images. 📷🗂️ To solve this, I developed LumoSort, an application that can automatically organize my photo library by semantic categories.
+## ✨ Preface
 **LumoSort** is a desktop application that helps you automatically classify and organize your photo collections into semantic categories such as *Portrait*, *Street*, *Architecture*, *Food*, and more.

 Built with **OpenAI CLIP** and **PyQt6**, it features a modern animated UI, multilingual support, and local image classification.